facebookresearch/nocturne/README.md

 # `nocturne_lab`: fast driving simulator 🧪 + 🚗

 `nocturne_lab` is a maintained fork of [Nocturne](https://github.com/facebookresearch/nocturne), which is a 2D, partially observed, driving simulator built in C++.
 Currently, `nocturne_lab` is used internally at the Emerge lab.
+You can get started with the intro examples 🏎️💨 [here](https://github.com/Emerge-Lab/nocturne_lab/tree/feature/nocturne_fork_cleanup/examples).

 ## Basic usage